 Details about the Program

-Here is a List of Courses that may help you complete the Academic Component of the Certificate. **Remember that all courses must be approved with your Academic Advisor and the Director of International Programs and you must earn a grade of 'C' in each course.
+- Here is a List of Courses that may help you complete the Academic Component of the Certificate. **Remember that all courses must be approved with your Academic Advisor and the Director of International Programs and you must earn a grade of 'C' in each course.

 |Attend an international event||1 point|